Cinnamon and Kale

 Serve your gluten free drop scones warm.

-If you are serving them for breakfast, try them with this apple compote or stewed plums.
-Or add a thick dollop of yogurt with some berries, or this 5 minute blackberry sauce.
+If you are serving them for breakfast, try them with apple compote or stewed plums.
+Or add a thick dollop of Greek yogurt with berries, or this 5 minute blackberry sauce.

 For a healthy but indulgent dessert, you could serve them with this healthy chocolate sauce and some chopped nuts.